kimberleejohnson/kimberlee-lambda-blog/src/pages/week-three.md

 ---
-title: JavaScript fundamentals, or, everything’s a function
+title: 💡 JavaScript fundamentals, or, everything’s a function
 date: "2019-04-07"
 ---

-## Lambda School #3
-### I learned the basics of functions and some handy use cases, like building new Objects of a type (constructors) or taking in other functions as parameters (higher order functions and callbacks); new array methods for manipulating data sets; and how to create Classes and define a closure.
+### _I learned the basics of functions and some handy use cases, like building new Objects of a type (constructors) or taking in other functions as parameters (higher order functions and callbacks); new array methods for manipulating data sets; and how to create Classes and define a closure._

 Dorothy Parker is known less for her work on the original [‘A Star is Born’](https://en.wikipedia.org/wiki/A_Star_Is_Born_(1937_film)) screenplay and more for her unbeatable quips e.g., “This wasn’t just plain terrible, this was fancy terrible, with raisins in it.”

-Every intro to JavaScript day at Lambda School felt like that, once we got the basics, everything was “...not just a plain function, this is a fancy function, with callbacks on it.”
+Every day learning JavaScript feels a bit like this.
+Once we get the basics, everything iss “...not just a plain function, this is a fancy function, with callbacks on it.”

 A function is a [set of statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) that performs a task, like calculating a value, that can be repeated.
 They’re foundational to all the interactions we might have on a website.